soumadri/HAAlgorithm/README.md

     > Where V = f + h, f = no. of files managed in the cluster and h = no. of hosts in the cluster

  **Overall space complexity is:** `O(E + V)`

+ ## Design pattern used
+ * `Singleton` pattern has been used to store the cluster graph as the cluster should not have multiple instances